crisouteda/phone-catalogue-client/README.md

 The api endpoints called are:

-- Get list with basic information of phones: `phones/phones`
+- Get a short list (items= number of items retrieved) with basic information of phones: `phones/pagination/:items/:exclusiveStartKey
-- Get extended information about one phone: `phones/phone/:id`
+- Get extended information about one phone: `phones/:id`

 ## Starting 🚀